Skip to main content

 • Local shops are generally cheaper than malls

-What do local shops offer that large shopping centers can't
+What do local shops offer that large shopping centres can't

 • It depends on the person.
 For some, it might be that they've shopped at their local store for decades and would feel weird going to a mall instead